-Corsica is a stunning island to explore on 2 wheels.
-It offers all the essential ingredients for a fabulous cycling holiday: mountains, coastal roads, historic ports and towns, sunshine and warm, scented breezes.
-Add a splash of Corsican culture and it is hard to go wrong!
-This flexible road cycling holiday showcases Corsica’s highlights perfectly – with far reaching sea views, peaceful roads, beautiful climbs and of course, excellent support from two Marmot guides and vans.
+Corsica is a stunning island to explore on two wheels, and this itinerary is the favourite of many of the Marmot team.
+It offers all the essential ingredients for a fabulous cycling holiday: mountains, coastline, historic ports and towns, sunshine and warm scented breezes.
+Add a splash of Corsican culture and this holiday really does have it all!
+This flexible route road cycling holiday showcases Corsica’s highlights with far reaching sea views, peaceful roads, beautiful climbs and of course excellent support from two Marmot guides and support vans.

-We have designed the Classic route so that taken steadily it is manageable and enjoyable for healthy cyclists, regardless of experience in the mountains.
-However, this holiday also offers a fantastic challenge to those wanting to push themselves further: each day there are optional extra loops and climbs, increasing the possible daily distance to around 130km/day with between 2000 to 2800m of climbing per day on the Challenge route.
+Like all our flexible-route, flexible-pace holidays, we have designed a Classic route that can be taken steadily and is manageable and enjoyable for healthy cyclists, regardless of experience in the mountains.
+However, this holiday also offers a fantastic challenge to those wanting to push themselves further: each day there are optional extra loops and climbs, increasing the possible daily stats to around 140km per day with 2100 to 3300m of climbing on our Challenge route.

 It is important to us that you book the correct holiday, so do download and read the Trip Notes for all you need on how this holiday works, food, accommodation & travel…

 For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.

 We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):

 - Book & pay your deposit more than 6 months in advance of the start of your holiday for our 5% early bookers discount